 - Andrew Galligan, aged 34, who landed in America from Cavan, in 1900

-- Bernard Galligan, aged 25, who emigrated to America from Ballinagh, Ireland, in 1907
+- Bernard Galligan, aged 25, who immigrated to America from Ballinagh, Ireland, in 1907

 - Anne Galligan, aged 7, who landed in America from Oldcastle, Ireland, in 1908

-- Annie Galligan, aged 25, who emigrated to the United States from Newtown, Ireland, in 1910
+- Annie Galligan, aged 25, who immigrated to the United States from Newtown, Ireland, in 1910

-- Annie Galligan, aged 20, who emigrated to the United States from Gavan, Ireland, in 1914
+- Annie Galligan, aged 20, who immigrated to the United States from Gavan, Ireland, in 1914

 Galligan Settlers in Australia in the 19th Century